EarthSciML/EarthSciMLBase.jl/docs/src/simulator.md

 Note that our domain includes a coordinate transform to convert from degrees latitude and longitude to meters.

 !!! warning
-    Initial and boundary conditions are fully implemented for the `Simulator`, so regardless of the conditions you specify, the initial conditions will be the default values of the variables in the ODE system, and the boundary conditions will be zero.
+    Initial and boundary conditions are not fully implemented for the `Simulator`, so regardless of the conditions you specify, the initial conditions will be the default values of the variables in the ODE system, and the boundary conditions will be zero.